wavemotion-dave/NINTV-DS/README.md

  * JLP Flash support of 168 rows (21 sectors) for a total of 32K bytes (actual 32256 bytes).
 Each game gets their own 32K of file-backed flash.
  * Up to 2K of 8-bit RAM emulated for the ECS module or for games like Chess or Land Battle.
  * Up to 32K of 16-bit RAM emulated beyond JLP/ECS RAM.
- * Paging on all segments of memory provided binary is 1024KB (bytes) or less.
+ * Paging on all segments of memory provided the full binary is 1024KB (bytes) or less.

 Controller Types :
 -----------------------